obsproject/obs-studio/docs/sphinx/reference-sources.rst

      to have its properties shown on creation (prefers to rely on defaults first)

+   - **OBS_SOURCE_CANVAS_LOCKED** - Source type is tied to a canvas, and can only be moved between canvases, but not added to more than one.

 .. member:: const char *(*obs_source_info.get_name)(void *type_data)

    Get the translated name of the source type.